radanalyticsio/oshinko-cli/docs/Debugging.md

 Doing docker push <openshift registry>/<project>/<image> complains about “**No credentials**” or just stalls after saying that “**The push refers to a repository...**”

-Be sure that your are logged in to the docker registry in question.
+Be sure that your are logged in to OpenShift and the docker registry in question:

-Login to openshift and get the token via `oc whoami -t`
+    $ oc whoami

-`docker login -u <username> -e <anything that looks like an email address> -p <token from above> <ip:port of docker registry>`
+    $ docker login -u <username> -e <anything that looks like an email address> -p $(oc whoami -t) <ip:port of docker registry>

 Try pushing again

 ## Running oshinko-rest